| The early history of "Acadie" is dominated by 150 years of conflict between

 on Ile Royale (Cape Breton Island), Ile Saint-Jean (Prince Edward Island),

+and in present-day New Brunswick.
 The French settlers who remained in the British territory had learned

 to adapt to changing political conditions and had become accustomed to